wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-gallery-umbraco.md

 	![Enter a title and some content][16EnterAName]

 8. Wait while your page is published.
 When publishing completes, you will receive a small alert on the bottom right of your screen.
-You can now browse the new content on your web app.
+You can now browse the new content on your web site.

 	![Published web site page][17MyPage]

-That’s it!
-You've successfully created a blog web app using Umbraco CMS, in just a few minutes.
+Thatâs it!
+You've successfully created a blog web site using Umbraco CMS, in just a few minutes.

 ##Additional Resources